smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 Inserts records from an Excel-like file (xls, xlsx, xlsm, xlsb, odf, ods and odt) into a table in a schema.
 Works the same way as uploading CSV file.

 !!!
 Note "Tip"
     Pay attention to the different types of Excel file while specifying the content file type.
-Refer fo [this page](https://zappysys.zendesk.com/hc/en-us/articles/360034303774-Which-Content-Type-is-used-for-Multi-Part-Upload-File-Extension), for instance, for reference.
+Refer to [this page](https://zappysys.zendesk.com/hc/en-us/articles/360034303774-Which-Content-Type-is-used-for-Multi-Part-Upload-File-Extension), for instance, for reference.

 === "Python"